-- 10.8 The effective management and control of risk are prime objectives of the Council's treasury management activities.
-The treasury management strategy therefore sets out the various indicators and limits to constrain the risk of unexpected losses and details the extent to which financial derivatives may be used to manage treasury risks. - 10.9 Overall responsibility for treasury management remains with the Council.
+14.8 The effective management and control of risk are prime objectives of the Council's treasury management activities.
+The treasury management

+- strategy therefore sets out the various indicators and limits to constrain the risk of unexpected losses and details the extent to which financial derivatives may be used to manage treasury risks. - 14.9 Overall responsibility for treasury management remains with the Council.

 Treasury management activity involves risk and cannot be eliminated.

-The effective identification and management of risks are integral to the Council's treasury management objectives. - 10.10 Treasury management activity needs to be managed to maximise investment income and reduce debt interest whilst maintaining the Council's exposure to risk. - 10.11 Inflation is also a key factor.
+The effective identification and management of risks are integral to the Council's treasury management objectives. - 14.10 Treasury management activity needs to be managed to maximise investment income and reduce debt interest whilst maintaining the Council's exposure to risk. - 14.11 Inflation is also a key factor.
 Investments are made and earn a return.
-If inflation is high, and investment returns are low, the investment return is not keeping up with inflation and the Council is therefore losing money. - 10.12 Risk indicators relating to treasury management are in Appendix 1.
+If inflation is high, and investment returns are low, the investment return is not keeping up with inflation and the Council is therefore losing money.
+Conversely if inflation falls fixed investments give higher returns, but both these scenarios are features of timing difference and will even out over time. - 14.12 Risk indicators relating to treasury management are in Appendix 1.